joseph-redmond/demoAuthApi/README.md

 ```
 At localhost:8080 you are given the a login screen

-At localhost:1080 you are given the webmail for the maildev smtp server

 To register a user run a post query at http://localhost:8080/localhost:8080/api/v1/registration with a body like this example
 {
 	"firstName": "john",